14squared/ftc_app/TeamCode/src/main/java/org/firstinspires/ftc/teamcode/DriverGuide.md

 # This is for the one controller OpMode

+## Controller One - All of the controls

-The left joystick is moves the robot forwards and backwards
+- The left joystick is moves the robot forwards and backwards

-The right joystick turns the robot right and left
+- The right joystick turns the robot right and left

-gamepad.a turns FineMode off(robot goes faster but not very precise)
+- gamepad.a turns FineMode off(robot goes faster but not very precise)

-gamepad.b turns FineMode on(robot goes slower but more precise)
+- gamepad.b turns FineMode on(robot goes slower but more precise)

-gamepad.right_trigger raises the lift
+- gamepad.right_trigger raises the lift

-gamepad.left_trigger lowers the lift
+- gamepad.left_trigger lowers the lift

-gamepad.right_bumper closes the glyph grabber
+- gamepad.right_bumper closes the glyph grabber

-gamepad.left_bumper opens the glyph grabber
+- gamepad.left_bumper opens the glyph grabber